mozilla/geckodriver/README.md

 geckodriver is written in [Rust](https://www.rust-lang.org/) and you need the Rust toolchain to compile it.

-To compile the project for release, ensure you do an optimised build:
+To build the project for release, ensure you do a compilation with optimisations:

-    % cargo build --no-default-features --release
+    % cargo build --release

-If you want to build a debug binary:
+Or if you want a non-optimised binary for debugging:

-    % cargo build --no-default-features
+    % cargo build

-The `--no-default-features` argument
-is required to compile on Windows due to the way dependencies need to be compiled.

 ## Usage